lazar360/completejscourse-pig-game/README.md

 <h2>Introduction</h2>

-A game with two plyers.
+A game with two players.

 <h2>Features</h2>
 The application is full javascript made.